People

 Shenade Findlay (2019).
 Shenade completed her MSc entitled “Characterising the climatic regeneration niche of stinking passionflower (Passiflora foetida) with the School of Biological Sciences at the University of Western Australia and CSIRO Land and Water.
 Her research involved characterising the climatic regeneration niche of stinking passionflower (Passiflora foetida), exploring how climate constrains and limits the growth of this weed in its early life stages.
 Shenade used climate controlled growth chambers to understand how air temperature and soil moisture interact to shape germination and establishment, and to explore whether populations distributed across northern Australia show signs of local adaptation in their climatic requirements.
 Shenade was supervised by Bruce Webber and Raphael Didham.
 Shenade went on to secure a position as an environmental scientist with Phoenix Environmental Services.

 Tori Reynolds (2019).
 Tori completed her PhD entitled “The role of wild pollinators to plant communities in highly fragmented agricultural landscapes” with the School of Biological Sciences at the University of Queensland and CSIRO Land and Water.
 Her research involved identifying the role of pollinators to native plant communities in highly fragmented agricultural landscapes of southwest Western Australia, assessing the abundance and composition of pollinators and their resource collection patterns in remnant wildflower communities and adjacent co-flowering canola fields.
 Tori also measured pollen limitation in native plants and use DNA meta-barcoding techniques to advance understanding of the network of pollination interactions occurring across large-scale agricultural landscapes.
 Tori was supervised by Margie Mayfield, Saul Cunningham, Romina Rader and Bruce Webber.
 Tori went on to secure a postdoctoral position with Berry Brosi at Emory University in the USA.
-Other links: [Twitter] [Web Profile]
+Other links: [X/Twitter] [Web Profile]

 Tommaso Jucker (2019).
 Tommaso completed a position as a Research Scientist with the team, focusing on understanding what determines the composition, structure and function of plant communities, in an effort to predict how these will respond to rapid global change.
 Tommaso went on to secure a position as a Natural Environment Research Council Fellow with the School of Biological Sciences at the University of Bristol in the UK.
-Publications: [Google Scholar] Other links: [Web Profile] [Twitter]
+Publications: [Google Scholar] Other links: [Web Profile] [X/Twitter]

 Helen White (2018).
 Helen completed her PhD entitled “Resistance, resilience and adaptation to climate change in riparian ecosystems” with the School of Biological Sciences at the University of Western Australia and CSIRO Land and Water.
 This research investigated the impacts of climate change on riparian ecosystems in the south west of Western Australia, investigating the impacts reduced stream flow on water dependent communities to arm land managers with adaptation strategies for restoration and management in to the future.
 This project was part of a bigger project on Blackberry decline, focusing on restoration in a post invasion landscape.
 Helen was supervised by Raphael Didham and John Scott.
 Helen went on to secure a position as an advisor with the Parliamentary Commissioner for the Environment in New Zealand.
 Publications: [Google Scholar]